Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Non--linear ladder--rainbow approximation

 \section{Non--linear ladder--rainbow approximation}

 In the non--linear ladder--rainbow approximation the two--point function verifies:

-This equation resumms all of the diagrams shown in the first equation of fig. \eqref{figpSD}, but it does not take into account repeated chains of self-energy.
-The full flat space equation, taking into account chains, have been studied for the cubic interaction in flat space in \cite{Broadhurst:2001upa}.

-The large $\mu,z$ asymptotic behavior of the non--linear equation is of course more involved than in the linear case.
+This equation resumms all of the diagrams shown in the first equation of fig. \eqref{figpSD}.
+Note that it does not take into account repeated chains of self-energy.
+The large $\mu,z$ asymptotics of the linear equation is of course more involved than the linear case.
 However we are able to make some progress in the flat space case by tackling the problem perturbatively in $\epsilon$.
+Note that the full equation flat space equation, taking into account chains have been studied in \cite{Broadhurst:2001upa} for the cubic interaction in flat space.

-We find the explicit form of the leading infrared term for an arbitrary perturbation order:
+We are able to find the explicit form of the leading infrared term for an arbitrary perturbation order.
+More precisely we have in the IR: